coderbunker/gas/src/ca/timesheet/README.md

 ## Timesheet template file and original file

-The file name is `Timesheet extraction` in Google Drive.
+The file name is `Timesheet extraction template` in Google Drive.
 It is the timesheet spreadsheet templete as well as the script file.